 I sat in my kitchen at 6am and cried.

-After I sorted out my own sleep, I started walking friends and family through the same diagnostic questions I'd been tracking — sleep onset, maintenance, temperature, support, position.
+After I sorted out my own sleep, I started walking friends and family through the same diagnostic questions I'd been tracking.
 I'd narrow down the most likely physical cause and suggest a specific product category to address it.
+The pattern held — most people who followed the logic reported real improvements.

-SleepFixGuide exists because the information that would have saved me years of bad sleep isn't organized anywhere in one place.
+SleepNestGuide exists because the information that would have saved me years of bad sleep isn't organized anywhere in one place.
 You either wade through thousands of mattress review articles that never ask why you're sleeping badly, or you see a sleep doctor who rules out disorders and sends you home with a prescription.
 There's very little in between.

 This site is that middle ground.

-| What we do | What we don't do |
+| What I do | What I don't do |

 |---|---|

-| ✓ Build diagnostic logic based on documented sleep science (temperature regulation, spinal alignment, pressure relief) | ✗ Claim to diagnose sleep disorders — that requires a physician |
+| ✓ Build diagnostic logic based on documented sleep science | ✗ Claim to diagnose sleep disorders — that requires a physician |

-| ✓ Select products based on whether their specifications match each sleep profile | ✗ Personally test every product we recommend |
+| ✓ Select products based on specification match to each sleep profile | ✗ Personally test every product I recommend |

-| ✓ Disclose affiliate relationships clearly on every page | ✗ Let commission rates influence recommendation order |
+| ✓ Disclose affiliate relationships clearly on every page | ✗ Let commission rates influence my recommendation order |

 | ✓ Source products from Amazon listings with verified review volume | ✗ Guarantee results — sleep is complex and individual |